 Our school history is primarily composed of caring teachers wanting to provide the best education possible for the children of our community.
 Bartram Academy began as an in-home center by Kelly Giddens and her husband, Roger, more than a decade ago.
 It was in their home that our center for child care in St. Augustine, FL, was started with just a few kids and a belief in sustainability in childcare.

-Kelly later obtained her director’s and state licenses, expanded her educational background, and planned the building of our school facilities.
+Kelly later obtained her director’s and state licenses, expanded her education background, and planned the building of our school facilities.
 We soon opened our doors to 110 students, including Kelly and Roger’s daughter, and were immediately at full capacity.

-Getting Bigger While Staying Small
+Growing Bigger While Staying Small